FlorianRakos/IoT-NotCapricorns/TeamThree/Ulrichs Lab Tasks.md

 - Outcome: We now have a functional LED that can toggle on and off with a button press, but it keeps blinking if the button is held down.

-## 3. IoTempower Gateway, Actors and Sensors
+## 3. IoTempower Gateway Actors and Sensors

 ### 3.a Actors and Sensors with Web Requests